 We offer the best driving lessons, thanks to our amazing instructors.
 We specialise in intensive driving courses covering most of the UK to help you become a safe and confident driver.
-If you are looking to do an intensive driving course or a semi intensive course you have come at the right place.
+If you are looking to do an intensive driving course or a semi-intensive course you have come to the right place.

 DRIVING COURSES TESTIMONIAL

 What you need to know before you start your Driving Course

 You must hold a provisional UK driving licence.
 Click here

 You will need to have passed your theory test before the start date of your intensive driving course as it is not possible to book a practical driving test with the DVSA (Driver Vehicle Standards Agency) without this, we can help you with passing your theory test with our extensive range of study material on this site.

 We will book both your theory and practical driving tests for you.
 Your practical driving test will be in place for you on the last day of your course.